atom/atom/docs/build-instructions/windows.md

 ## Instructions

-You can run these commands using Command Prompt, PowerShell, Bash on Ubuntu on Windows, or any other terminal.
+You can run these commands using Command Prompt, PowerShell, Git Shell, or any other terminal.
 These instructions will assume the use of Command Prompt.

 ```cmd
 cd C:\